 and was subsequently revised in February 2020.
 The latest, revised version of the Competency Framework was published on 28 June 2023 and can be viewed here.

 The Framework was produced to provide a common approach to developing, achieving and maintaining the competence of Fire Safety Regulators (FSRs).
 The revised Framework will help to support enforcing authorities in this time of change.
 Significant changes are being made to the fire safety regulatory framework following the Grenfell Tower tragedy in June 2017 and the subsequent publication of the Independent Review of Building Regulations and Fire Safety – Building a Safer Future.

-NFCC convened a group of industry professionals to produce a technical guide, whilst accepting that the principle way to reduce risk was to urgently remediate the non-compliant EWS.
-Following extensive consultation, the group have produced a third edition of the guidance.
-Amendments underscore the firm expectation that building owners should move to install common fire alarms as quickly as possible to reduce or remove the dependence on waking watches.
-You can view the guidance here
+NFCC convened a group of industry professionals to develop a technical guide, whilst accepting that the principal way to reduce risk was to urgently remediate the non-compliant EWS.
+Following extensive consultation, the group has published a fourth edition of the guidance.

 Fire Protection Board – Building Risk Review (BRR) Programme

 Following a Ministerial request, in July 2019 the Chair of NFCC convened a new Fire Protection Board.
 The Board launched the Building Risk Review Programme to understand and help reduce fire risk in high-rise residential buildings.
 The programme aims to meet the Government’s ambition to significantly increase the pace of inspection activity across high rise residential buildings.
 You can read more detail on the BRR here.